EnyaCrocock/8_Week_SQL_Challenge/Case Study #2 - Pizza Runner/C_Ingredient_Optimisation.md

 #### One way to achieve this
 - Create a `CTE`:
+- We want to know what ingredients as well as what quantity of each ingredient was needed to make each pizza (was the ingredient removed? was it doubled?).
 - In this CTE we are going to SELECT the record_id, the pizza_name, the topping_name, create a CASE Statement to show the times every ingredient was used in each pizza.
   - The `CASE Statemet`:
     - We want to generate a column (I called it times_used) where it shows a 2 by any record (so, any pizza) that has a topping in its list of ingredients (topping_id) that exists in the extras_id column in the [##extras table](#new-extras-table) (so, when that topping was added as an extra).
 Then a 0 by any record (so, any pizza) that has a topping in its list of ingredients (topping_id) that exists in the exclusions_id column in the [##exclusions table](#new-exclusions-table) (so, when that topping was removed).
 And a 1 by anythig else.